dportik/SuperCRUNCH/README.md

 Complete instructions for running **SuperCRUNCH** analyses are available on the wiki page [here](to fill in), including detailed usage for all modules, proposed workflows, and common issues.

-Several complete example analyses are available two unrelated clades:
+Several complete example analyses are available for two unrelated clades:

 + ***Iguania*** - an infraorder of squamate reptiles
 + ***Dipsacales*** - an order of flowering plants